JetBrains-Research/coqpilot/README.md

 * `coqpilot.predefinedProofsModelsParameters`, `coqpilot.openAiModelsParameters`, `coqpilot.grazieModelsParameters` and `coqpilot.lmStudioModelsParameters`:

 Each of these settings are modified in `settings.json` and contain an array of models from this service.
 Each model will be used for generation independantly.
 Multiple models for a single service could be defined.
-For example, you can define parameters for two open-ai gpt models.
+For example, you can define parameters for two OpenAI gpt models.
 One would be using `gpt-3.5` and the other one `gpt-4`.
 CoqPilot will first try to generate proofs using the first model, and if it doesn't succeed, it will try the second one.
 This way CoqPilot iterates over all services (currently 4 of them) and for each service it iterates over all models.

 ## Guide to Model Configuration

-### How VsCode settings work
+### How VSCode settings work

 A common way to change the settings, contributed by the extension, is to open the `settings.json` file, or click `Edit in settings.json` on some field in settings UI.
 Say, by default extension contributes field (setting) `A` with default state `a'`.
 When you click edit, this field is being copied to the `settings.json` file with the value `a'`:
 ```json